 1.1 Purpose and Scope

-The quantity of data processed in space systems has increased greatly in the last decade.
-As programs of cooperation become more and more widespread, data interchange becomes a more important matter.
-Use of universally available data-format descriptions becomes essential in programs involving international cooperation.
+The quantity of data processed in space systems has increased greatly in the last decades.
+Programs of cooperation have become more and more widespread and more or less immediate electronic data interchange has become an important matter.
+Use of universally available, on-line, data-format descriptions is essential in programs involving international cooperation.
 Therefore, an effort to standardize data interchange and the use of data descriptions is appropriate.

-This document deals with an organization which handles the interchange of data descriptions.
-The organization is called the Control Authority; it facilitates the interchange of data descriptions between users who wish to process data and the Agency organizations which hold the data descriptions.
+This document deals with management and operation of the organization elements that handle the interchange of data descriptions.
+The organization is called the Control Authority; it facilitates the interchange of data descriptions between users who wish to process data and the Agency organizations that hold the data descriptions.
+The information registries for the CCSDS Control Authority procedures are stored in the Space Assigned Number Authority (SANA, reference [11]) and in related registries in the agencies that use these descriptions.

 The objective of the Control Authority organization is to provide a data description management infrastructure supporting the Standard Formatted Data Unit (SFDU) concept (see References [2] and [3]).
 A complete mechanism for international data description archival and interchange will require the following components: